EBrown8534/FS-Advent-2019/README.md

 I recommend doing some tests of the C# vs. F# objects, and especially in usage as dictionary keys.
 You might find some interesting results.

+Additionally, this is all up [on GitHub][8], so feel free to play with the exact code I was using to test our setups.

 [1]: https://twitter.com/EBrown8534/status/1189615987949215746
 [2]: https://twitter.com/EBrown8534/status/1136671940079509504
 [3]: https://twitter.com/EBrown8534/status/1195001538692997120